sophos/sophosfirewall-ansible/docs/rst/sfos_servicegroup_module.rst

 ..
 Description

-- Creates, updates or removes a Service Group object on Sophos Firewall
+- Creates, updates or removes a Service Group (System \> Hosts and services \> Service Group) on Sophos Firewall

 ..
 Aliases